European Court of Auditors: Criticism

-Declaration of Assurance
+Statement of assurance

-Since 1994 the ECA has been required to provide a "Declaration of Assurance", essentially a certificate that an entire annual budget can be accounted for.
-This has proved to be a problem, as even relatively minor omissions require the ECA to refuse a declaration of assurance for the entire budget, even if almost all of the budget is considered reliable.
+Since 1994 the ECA has been required to provide a "statement of assurance", essentially a certificate that an entire annual budget can be accounted for.
+This has proved to be a problem, as even relatively minor omissions require the ECA to refuse a statement of assurance for the entire budget, even if almost all of the budget is considered reliable.

 This has led to media reports of the EU accounts being "riddled with fraud", where issues are based on errors in paperwork even though the underlying spending was legal.
 The auditing system itself has drawn criticism from this perception.
 The Commission in particular has stated that the bar is too high, and that only 0.09% of the budget is subject to fraud.
 The Commission has elsewhere stated that it is important to distinguish between fraud and other irregularities.
 The controversial dismissal in 2003 of Marta Andreasen for her criticism of procedures in 2002 has, for some, called into doubt the integrity of the institutions.

 It is frequently claimed that annual accounts have not been certified by the external auditor since 1994.
 In its annual report on the implementation of the 2009 EU Budget, the Court of Auditors found that the two biggest areas of the EU budget, agriculture and regional spending, have not been signed off on and remain "materially affected by error".
-Nonetheless the European Commission claims that every budget since 2007 has been signed off.
+Nonetheless, the European Commission claims that every budget since 2007 has been signed off.